rails-lambda/crypteia/README.md

 ⚠️ When building your own Lambda Containers, please make sure [glibc](https://www.gnu.org/software/libc/) is installed since this is used by [redhook](https://github.com/geofft/redhook).

-#### Lambda Layer
+#### Lambda Extension

-Our Amazon Linux 2 files can be used within a [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) that you can deploy to your own AWS account.
+Our Amazon Linux 2 files can be used within a [Lambda Extension](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html) that you can deploy to your own AWS account as a [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
 You can use this project to build, publish, and deploy that layer since it has the SAM CLI installed.
 All you need to do is supply your own S3 bucket.
 For example:

 ```shell
 aws configure